FOLLOW US

 Fondue bourguignonne: Cubes of seasoned meat cooked in oil or butter and served with various sauces.

 Leckerli: Ginger honey cakes topped with icing sugar, originally from Basel.
-Often decorated in Bern with a white sugar ‘bear’.
+The sugar bear decoration in Bern is a nice regional touch.

 Chasselas: A grape widely used to produce dry and delicate Swiss white wines.